Historical Apoplexy · State Legislative Adaptations · Michigan

 (6) One (1) center in the Kalamazoo metropolitan area;

-(7) One (1) center in the Upper Peninsula, serving the sixteen
+(7) One (1) center in the Upper Peninsula, serving the

-thousand (300,000) residents face geographic isolation,
+hundred thousand (300,000) residents face geographic

-compromised food access, limited healthcare infrastructure,
+isolation, compromised food access, limited healthcare

-and an aging population;
+infrastructure, and an aging population;

 (8) One (1) center adjacent to Selfridge Air National Guard

-Base in Macomb County — so that the civilian at-cost model
+Base in Macomb County, so that the civilian at-cost model

-operates alongside the military commissary model that has served
+operates alongside the military commissary model that has

-military families at below-retail prices while Michigan's
+served military families at below-retail prices while

-fund.
+their taxes fund.

-(B) Within five (5) years of the effective date of this section, the
+(B) Within five (5) years of the effective date of this section,

-Peninsula communities.
+Upper Peninsula communities.

-(C) The department shall prioritize locations with the highest rates
+(C) The department shall prioritize locations with the highest

 285.94 Michigan-first procurement.